 Heineken Holding N.V.'s score of 33 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Heineken Holding N.V. reported total carbon emissions of approximately 15,309,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 993,000,000 kg CO2e, Scope 2 emissions of around 200,000,000 kg CO2e, and significant Scope 3 emissions totalling approximately 14,116,000,000 kg CO2e.
-The Scope 3 emissions breakdown reveals substantial contributions from purchased goods and services (about 9,803,000,000 kg CO2e) and upstream transportation and distribution (approximately 1,547,000,000 kg CO2e).
+In 2023, Heineken Holding N.V. reported total carbon emissions of approximately 15.3 billion kg CO2e.
+This figure includes Scope 1 emissions of about 993 million kg CO2e, Scope 2 emissions of approximately 200 million kg CO2e, and Scope 3 emissions amounting to around 14.1 billion kg CO2e.
+The Scope 3 emissions breakdown reveals significant contributions from purchased goods and services (about 9.8 billion kg CO2e) and upstream transportation and distribution (approximately 1.5 billion kg CO2e).
 Heineken has set ambitious climate commitments, aiming for net zero carbon emissions by 2030 for both Scope 1 and Scope 2 emissions.
 This target reflects a proactive approach to reducing their carbon footprint and aligns with industry standards for climate action.
-The company’s emissions data is cascaded from its parent organisation, ensuring a comprehensive understanding of its environmental impact.
-Overall, Heineken Holding N.V. is actively working towards significant reductions in its carbon emissions, demonstrating a commitment to sustainability and climate responsibility.
+The company's commitment is part of a broader strategy to enhance sustainability across its operations and supply chain.
+The emissions data is cascaded from Heineken Holding N.V. as a current subsidiary, ensuring that the reported figures are reflective of the company's performance and commitments.

 Access structured emissions data, company-specific emission factors, and source documents